doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 TODO: __call is not implemented yet

-An DocumentRepository also provides a mechanism for more concise calls through its use of ``__call``.
+A DocumentRepository also provides a mechanism for more concise calls through its use of ``__call``.
 Thus, the following two examples are equivalent: